HeinleinSupport/rspamd-slac-2025/Readme_eng.md

 ## Rspamd - Force Actions

-- in the force actions, logical links (expressions) of symbols can also be used to force actions independent of threshold values
+- in the force actions, logical expressions of symbols can also be used to trigger actions independent of threshold values
   - `expression = "CLAMAV_VIRUS & !WHITELIST_ANTIVIRUS";`
 - all actions defined in actions can be used
   - Attention: a `reject = null;` switches off the reject action completely